Skip to main contentSkip to contact

 That number is the commercial cost of the post-purchase gap.
 In the businesses I examine, it is consistently larger than the annual spend on the CRM programme designed to address it.

 The post-purchase gap is not a CRM problem.
 It is a commercial system design problem that starts before the CRM programme begins and is determined by what happens in the first thirty minutes after the transaction completes.
+A Marketing MRI examines this moment specifically because it is one of the highest-leverage findings in any commercial system.

 Get the digest weekly